brinnaebent/Strava_in_R/README.md

 This is the bones of an analysis I am trying to implement in an RShiny Web App (thus inputs are denoted as such)

 For those unfamiliar with [Strava](https://www.strava.com/), Strava is a platform for looking at your data from activities measured with fitness watches/pods/wearables.
 I have replicated their basic analysis here, which includes plots of pace, distance, elevation, and position overlayed on a map of the activity.
+Strava does not have easily accessible summary data (HR over time, speed over time, etc), so this is what I am focusing my analysis on.
+You can see a couple examples of this in the uploaded code.
+I am working on additional analysis, and will update this code at that time.

 **Please note that this is in progress and will be updated**